G4 (group): 2005: G4 and G4 and Friends

 G4 & Friends was released on 28 November 2005, and followed the same format as their first album, but also included collaborations with Lesley Garrett and Robin Gibb, both of whom were special guests during the group's UK tour.
 Their recording of "Miss You Nights" with original artist Cliff Richard was also featured on the latter's album Two's Company The Duets.
 G4 & Friends peaked in UK weekly charts at #6, in Iris weekly charts at #21, and in Scottish weekly charts at #8.
 While not as successful as their first album, it was still certified platinum.
-Their version of "When a Child is Born", also from the album, was originally in the running to become christmas number one for 2005, but was disqualified due to the inclusion of free stickers in the CD case.
+Their version of "When a Child is Born", also from the album, was in the running to become christmas number one for 2005.

 In 2005, G4 also launched both the Wonder Mum competition – posing for a photoshoot with each of their own mothers - and the similarly named G Force ride at Drayton Manor Theme Park, and presented a show on Classic FM which showcased their favourite pieces of classical music, along with their own recordings.